ts-mini/mimir-helm-chart-mt/README.md

 This will disable nginx and ingress from `cortex-helm-chart` and we will configure these in this chart.

+I've added an `example.yaml` that is similar to our configuration - with names just chosen to be random things.
+Feel free to use this as a starting point.

 ### Requirements

 - You must deploy this in the same namespace as cortex.